Table of Contents:

 - campsite: Kelvin Island cove with relatively flat sand/grassy area – 1 x 4 person

-The wind was coming from the east/southeast but we hardly felt it as we paddled down the west side of Geikie Island.
-Going down the last two kilometers of Bell Island the wind and waves were pushing us into shore but soon we were paddling through the passage between Bell and Kelvin Island and heading south.
+The wind was coming from the east/southeast, but we hardly felt it as we paddled down the west side of Geikie Island.
+Going down the last two kilometers of Bell Island, the wind and waves pushed us into shore, but soon, we were paddling through the passage between Bell and Kelvin Island and heading south.

-The wind was no longer an issue and, as our track indicates, we felt comfortable enough with a straight line path to our destination.
+The wind was no longer an issue; as our track indicates, we felt comfortable enough with a straight path to our destination.

 We found a campsite above the stretch of beach shown in the image below.
-Given that it faced north it got very little of the afternoon sun.
+Given that it faced north, it got very little of the afternoon sun.
 There are actually three or four spots where it looks like people have camped.
-One had the remains of a plywood top fish cleaning table that hadn’t been used in a few years.
-The beer cans and broken glass and tin cans were the kind of garbage you associate with motorboat fishermen and campers – perhaps visitors from Thunder Bay or perhaps locals from one of the First Nation communities like that of Gull Bay, some thirty km. away.
+One had the remains of a plywood-top fish cleaning table that hadn’t been used in a few years.
+The beer cans, broken glass, and tin cans were the kind of garbage you associate with motorboat fishermen and campers – perhaps visitors from Thunder Bay or locals from one of the First Nation communities like that of Gull Bay, some thirty km. away.

-We left our shady campsite and went for a walk through the bush for a lakeside view of the next day’s paddle.
+We left our shady campsite and walked through the bush for a lakeside view of the next day’s paddle.
 I focussed on Echo Rock, partially hidden by the east end of Undercliff Island.
 By mid-afternoon, the wind had picked up some.
 We enjoyed our half-day of rest, having pulled in before 1 p.m.